mikeizbicki/ucr-cs100/textbook/tools/Makefiles/cs100HW4/README.md

 if [ ! -d bin ]; then mkdir bin; fi g++ src/hello.cpp -o bin/hello
 ```
-Our source code compiled successfully and the `bin` directory was made if it did not already exist.
+Our source code compiles successfully and the `bin` directory is made if it did not already exist.
 Now enter the following to run the executable:
 ```
 $ bin/hello